BabylonJS/Documentation/content/resources/Library/BabylonJS_and_Vue_passing_data.md

     const engine = new Engine(canvas);
 ```

 At the end add a method as follows.
-This method can be called by any caller, thus including our Vue component and it simply repositions a mesh identified by the name parameter `name`.
+This method can be called by any caller, including our Vue component and it simply repositions a mesh identified by the name parameter `name`.

 ```jsx
   setPosition: function(name, x, y, z) {